rodrigosetti/ifs/README.md

 What is this Project?
 ---------------------

-This project is a Haskell implementation of a kind of IFS.
+This project is a Python implementation of a kind of IFS.
 Each system is a stochastic composition of two-dimensional linear functions.

 Why?